padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 2 Summary

 Archetype 2 broadcasts messages to all brokers.
-A receiver actively listen on only one of the brokers until the broker fails.
+A receiver actively listens on only one of the brokers until the broker fails.
 Upon failure, it automatically switches to another broker to receive messages uninterrupted.

 From the architecture perspective, Archetype 2 is very costly as it puts more traffic on the network by broadcasting messages to all the brokers.
 However, there are many use cases.
 For example, on a production floor, it is typical to have an assembly line with a number of stations where product parts are put together.
 Each station is equipped with several IoT devices that monitor the product being assembled in real time.
 As an example, the IoT devices may collect data for monitoring defects, missing parts, misassembly, temperature/humidity control, air pressure, fluid viscosity levels, etc. Based on the analytics performed on the real-time data, each station decides how to proceed  before reaching the next station in the assembly line.
 The analytics data is also fed to other stations for their data processing activities.
 For this use case, several Archetype 1 virtual clusters are created to communicate between stations.
 From these virtual clusters, a select set of endpoints are also independently clustered to form an Archetype 2 virtual cluster, called the central cluster.
 These endpoints belong to both the central and station clusters.
 The central cluster is used to commrunicate with the central system that monitors individual stations.
 By having its own cluster that is independent of the station clusters and yet still able to communicate with individual stations provides a complete control over all the stations without having to cluster every broker.
 For example, it can shutdown all the stations in case of emergency by simply broadcasting the shutdown message to the central cluster.